Helping you free your child of an eating disorder

 The first tasks on the journey to recovery, and how parents support their child step by step

 A few extracts from Chapter 6 of 'Anorexia and other eating disorders – how to help your child eat well and be well'.
-This is a BIG chapter with a lot of practical guidance.

 Book Anorexia and other eating disorders - help your child eat well and be well